lrodrz/lrodrz.github.io/_posts/2022-04-04-Machine-Learning-Projects.markdown

 <h4><u><i>52Predict</i></u>:</h4>

-52predict is one of my more abitious projects.
+52predict is one of my more ambitious projects.
 I coded a little bit of it after watching the movie <i>21</i>.
 At this point I have come up with a simple algorithm to give me a randomized set of the one-thousand cards distributed by numpys choice function.

 {% highlight python %}
 def CardRandomizer():